 Children.
 They are miracles, they are blessings and something else that they are is very expensive.
 According to an article that was published on Investment News last June, it costs approximately $235,000 to raise a child and that’s not even counting their college tuition!

 So, if you’re someone who is contemplating having a child, it is definitely a responsible question to ask yourself “Am I financially ready to have kids?”
 Before you answer, here are five other questions to ponder that will help to provide you with the clarity that you seek:

 If you’re already barely living from check to check, your credit rating is really low and you don’t have a lot of money in your checking on savings account, you may want to wait before having a child.
 With a baby, there is always going to be a financial need and so it’s best to be as financially stable as possible so that you will not be stressed out.
 Therefore, consider taking out a year to knock-out debt before getting off of the birth control.

 How Secure Is My Job?

 When you’re single or it’s just you and your spouse, although there is still a desire for job security, it’s easier to find ways to hustle to make ends meet when you’re just dealing with adults.
 However, when a child is in the picture, you’ve got to have steady income.
 Besides, if times get hard and you do need to work 2-3 part-time jobs, you can pull that off much easier when you don’t have to figure out babysitting and day care fees.

 Do I Have Health Care Insurance?

-Although there is an overwhelming amount of people in America who live without health care, there’s simply no way around the fact that a child is going to need to see their pediatrician on a regular basis and that there are going to be times when they’ll be under the weather (and may even need something like Family Cord services).
+Although there is an overwhelming amount of people in America who live without health care, there’s simply no way around the fact that a child is going to need to see their pediatrician on a regular basis and that there are going to be times when they’ll be under the weather.
 If your job doesn’t provide health insurance and you can’t afford to take out your own policy, this is another reason to wait before trying to conceive (or adopt).